york-cs-dams/practicals/fundamentals/tools/vagrant.md

 * `vagrant halt` - stops your VM
 * `vagrant destroy` - stops and completely erases all trace of the VM: this is your ejector seat if your VM gets corrupted!

+### Inaccessible VMs

+When using Vagrant in the CS software labs, you will almost certainly encounter an "inaccessible VM" error which will prevent Vagrant from doing any useful work.
+If this happens to you, open VirtualBox and delete any boxes that relate to DAMS.
+You should then be able to run `vagrant up` to build a fresh box from scratch.

 ## DAMS and Vagrant